Emilio Pagán

-Emilio Enrique Pagán (born May 7, 1991) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He previously played for the Tampa Bay Rays, Seattle Mariners, Oakland Athletics and San Diego Padres.
+Emilio Enrique Pagán (born May 7, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Seattle Mariners, Oakland Athletics, San Diego Padres, Minnesota Twins, and Cincinnati Reds.
+He plays for the Puerto Rico national baseball team.

 Amateur career

 Pagán attended J. L. Mann High School in Greenville, South Carolina, and played college baseball at Belmont Abbey College.
 He was drafted by the Seattle Mariners in the 10th round of the 2013 Major League Baseball draft.

 Professional career

 Seattle Mariners

 After signing with the Mariners, Pagán made his professional debut that year with the Pulaski Mariners.
 He was promoted to the Everett AquaSox in August.
 In 26.1 relief innings pitched between the two teams he was 1–1 with a 1.03 ERA and 35 strikeouts.
 In 2014, he pitched for the Clinton LumberKings where he compiled a 2–3 record and 2.89 ERA in 42 relief appearances, and in 2015, he played with the Bakersfield Blaze where he pitched to a 3–8 record and 2.53 ERA.
-Pagán spent 2016 with the Jackson Generals and Tacoma Rainers, compiling a combined 5–3 record and 2.49 ERA in 65 innings pitched out of the bullpen.
+Pagán spent 2016 with the Jackson Generals and Tacoma Rainiers, compiling a combined 5–3 record and 2.49 ERA in 65 innings pitched out of the bullpen.

 Pagán was on Puerto Rico's roster for the 2017 World Baseball Classic.
 He began the season with Tacoma and was promoted to the major leagues on May 2.
 On May 3, 2017, he made his major league debut for the Mariners against the Los Angeles Angels of Anaheim at Safeco Field.
 He was sent down and recalled multiple times during the season before he was recalled for the remainder of the season on July 7.
 In 34 relief appearances for Seattle, he was 2–3 with a 3.22 ERA, and in 23 appearances for Tacoma, he was 2–1 with a 2.56 ERA.